Girl Scouts–Arizona Cactus-Pine Council embraces pluralism and actively promotes inclusivity within our organization and the world.

-Girl Scouts strives to adapt activities to girls who have disabilities or special needs.
+Girl Scouts strives to adapt activities to girls with disabilities or special needs.
 Girl Scouts–Arizona Cactus-Pine Council provides inclusion training and resources for our volunteers and troop leaders working with girls.